AdamBoley/Project-Beergate/README.md

 <hr>

+### Navbar collapse bug

 Whilst testing responsiveness to smaller screen sizes, I noted that the navbar nav-items became misaligned at between the LG and XXL breakpoints (992px to 1400px), before collapsing behind the burger icon at less than 992px.
 I changed the navbar collapse breakpoint to XXL to stop this happening.
 I should note however that this was only an issue when signed-in, due to the greater number of nav-item links.

 <hr>

+### Review magic string method bug

 I noted that the review field of the admin comments page was displaying the output of the Review model magic string method.
 Since the magic string method appears to be used only here, I modified the output of said method to return only the name of the review.
 This made the the admin comments page clearer.

 <hr>

+### Explicit context declaration bug

 Whilst the `return render` method used in the walkthrough videos is perfectly functional, I personally do not find it overly clear, especially since it is placed over multiple lines and contains a object.
 I have since learned that the object is called a context.
-I found it clearer and more pythonic to explicitly declare the context object as the value of a variable called `context`, and also to declare the HTML template file to be used as the value of a variable called template_name.
+I found it clearer and more pythonic to explicitly declare the context dictionary as the value of a variable called `context`, and also to declare the HTML template file to be used as the value of a variable called template_name.
 I then called the context and template_name variables in the return render method with the request.
 I feel that this made the return statement clearer, since it occupied only a single line.

 <hr>

+### Review Card float bug

 On smaller screen sizes, I noted that the supplementary beer review information - author, timestamp, brewery, etc - became misaligned on smaller screen sizes.
 I solved this by removing the float classes I had previously applied, as I considered that it would be very possible for authors, beers and breweries to have long names, and for the keywords field to have many words as well.
 I also reduced the pagination number to 3 so that only 3 reviews display per page.
 This has created a cleaner, less busy landing page.

 <hr>

+### Supplementary information bug

 I noted that the user_reviews and search_results pages were quite bare, so I added the same supplementary information that had been added to the index page - type, colour, brewery, etc. I had also planned to insert quick links to the update_review and delete_review pages, so that a user could quickly update and delete these reviews from the search_results and user_reviews pages.
 Whilst technically possible, it disrupted my styling and element placement, presumably because each search result card rendered on those pages is contained within an anchor element.
 I could have removed this parent anchor element, but chose not to because it makes tapping on a mobile device much easier.

 <hr>

+### User Reviews bug

 When testing the user_reviews page, I noted that all of the reviews belonging to a particular user were displayed, whether they had been approved or not.
 When I clicked on these, I got Django error pages.
 This was the result of not using `filter(approved=True)` in the UserReviews.
 In solving this, I greatly expanded the functionality of that views, so that it checks whether a user has unapproved reviews.
 The reasoning behind this was that I had some text set to display if the object_list was empty that merely said that the user had not written any reviews.
 If indeed the user *had* written a review, but that review was not yet approved, it could cause the user to doubt that the add_review page was working properly.
 The UserReviews now considers 5 cases: